marp-team/marp-cli/README.md

 }
 ```

-By default we use configuration file that is placed on current directory, but you may also specify the for configuration file by `--config-file` option (`-c`).
+By default we use configuration file that is placed on current directory, but you may also specify the path for a configuration file by `--config-file` (`--config` / `-c`) option.

+If you want to prevent looking up a configuration file, you can pass `--no-config-file` (`--no-config`) option.

 ### Options